incorrect-horse/20-python-apps/README.md

   - using model to predict

 App 20 - Build and Push a Python Package to PyPi
+  # Build and publish a third-party Python package
   - description of package
   - preparing package code
   - testing package